3205 SH-DH

 Philadelphia, PA 19104

-Research Interests: social and cultural psychology, decision processes
+Research Interests: Forecasting and decision processes

 Links: CV, Personal Website, Department of Psychology

 Ph.D.
-Yale University, 1979 (Psychology);
+Yale University, 1979;

 B.A.
 University of British Columbia, 1975;